 Banco de Portugal

-2. The sender must be identified (ID card or Passport, Country issuing the identification document, address, telephone number and/or e-mail address) and must provide the details required for the bank transfer (IBAN, for accounts domiciled in Portugal, or SWIFT CODE and any other bank details needed, for bank accounts domiciled abroad), information without which we will not be able to carry out the operation.
+2. The applicant must be identified (ID card or Passport, Country issuing the identification document, address, telephone number and/or email address) and the necessary data must be provided so as to perform the bank transfer (IBAN, for accounts domiciled in Portugal, or SWIFT CODE and other necessary bank information, for accounts domiciled abroad), information without which we will not be able to carry out the operation.

 Banknotes in escudos may also be exchanged for euro banknotes and/or coins at Banco de Portugal cash offices, up to 20 years after they have been withdrawn from circulation (see the collection term expiry dates).
 The deadline for exchanging escudo coins passed on 31 December 2002.